hddevteam/cuemode/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Teleprompter feature request
-about: Suggest an idea for CueMode
+about: Suggest a teleprompter feature for CueMode
-title: "[FEATURE] "
+title: "[TELEPROMPTER FEATURE] "
-labels: enhancement, priority-medium
+labels: enhancement, priority-medium, teleprompter
 assignees: ''

 ---

-## 🚀 Feature Description
+## 🚀 Teleprompter Feature Description
-A clear and concise description of what you want to happen.
+A clear and concise description of the teleprompter feature you want.

-## 🎯 Problem Statement
+## 🎯 Teleprompter Use Case
-Is your feature request related to a problem?
+Is your feature request related to a teleprompter problem?
 Please describe.
-A clear and concise description of what the problem is.
+A clear description of the teleprompter scenario.
 Ex.
-I'm always frustrated when [...]
+When recording videos, I'm always frustrated when [...]

-## 💡 Proposed Solution
+## 💡 Proposed Teleprompter Solution
-Describe the solution you'd like to see implemented.
+Describe the teleprompter solution you'd like to see implemented.

 ## 🔀 Alternatives Considered
-Describe any alternative solutions or features you've considered.
+Describe any alternative teleprompter solutions or features you've considered.

 ## 🎨 User Interface
 If this feature involves UI changes, please describe or sketch how it should look.